GPAT 2025 Exam Day Guidelines; Reporting Time, Important Dos and Don’ts

 • Any metallic item or electronic gadget

-Note: There will be no provision at the centre to keep the candidate’s valuables.
+Note: There was no provision at the centre to keep the candidate’s valuables.

-Candidates will receive pen/pencil and blank sheets for rough work at the exam hall.
-The candidates are required to submit the rough sheets after finishing the exam to the invigilator with their name and roll number at the top along with the admit card.
+Students will receive a pen/pencil and blank sheets for rough work at the exam hall.
+The students are required to submit the rough sheets after finishing the exam to the invigilator with their name and roll number at the top, along with the admit card.

-Candidates are required to provide all the required details in the attendance sheet in clear writing, provide their left-hand thumb impression along with their signature and paste the passport size photograph on the space provided.
-Candidate should ensure that their left-hand thumb impression is smudge-free.
+Students are required to provide all the required details in the attendance sheet in clear writing, provide their left-hand thumb impression along with their signature and paste the passport-size photograph on the space provided.
+The candidate should ensure that their left-hand thumb impression is smudge-free.

 Videos you may like